redhat-cip/edeploy/docs/eDeployUserGuide.rst

 What not to put inside: every configuration file that is software related.
 Configuration files that should be managed by a configuration management tools.

+Function helpers for configure scripts
+''''''''''''''''''''''''''''''''''''''

+Here are the helper functions that can be used in configure scripts:

+:config(name):
+    create a config file that will automatically be created in `/post_rsync`.
+    You can use the following optional arguments to change the behaviour of the function:

+    :fmod:
+        change the default mode of 0644 for the created file.

+    :mode:
+        change the default 'w' mode.
+Can be something like 'a' for appending.

+    :uid:
+        change the default uid from 0.

+    :gid:
+        change the default gid from 0.

+:inject_facts(vars):
+   inject puppet facts from the `vars` variable.
+This will allow to use the variables into puppet manifests.
+The optional `prefix` variable changes the `hw_` prefix is put in front of the fact names to avoid conflicts with standard facts.

+:run(cmd):
+   run a command on the system.

+:set_role(role, version, disk):
+   set the eDeploy role and version to download and pass by the way the disk where to install the bootloader.

 Using the Configuration Management Database (CMDB)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^